 5. Missing Deductions You Didn’t Know About

 Tax law can be super confusing, especially if you aren’t an expert.
-If you’re doing your taxes yourself, it’s easy to miss deductions you didn’t even know you could take.
+If you’re filing your small-business taxes yourself, it’s easy to miss deductions you didn’t even know you could take, particularly if it’s your first time going through the process.

 “Some deductions — such as depreciation — aren't always so easy to calculate,” Allec says.
 If you don’t maintain good bookkeeping records, you may miss legitimate deductions you’re entitled to take.
 So how can you avoid these issues?